samWighton/samWighton.github.io/README.md

 ### Contract work

 In addition to ongoing employment, Sam also does contract work.
 (Australian Business Number: [42530866880](http://www.abr.business.gov.au/SearchByAbn.aspx?SearchText=42530866880) Active from Sep 2012)

+#### Current (2018) contract work

+Sam is currently working on the prediction of agriculture prices with [Hivexchange](https://hivexchange.com.au/)

+Sam has recently created a proof-of-concept A.I. for [Canva](https://about.canva.com/) that learns about colour preferences of users.
+This allows the suggestion and scoring of font colours for a given background.

+A musician based in USA is using Sam's code to clean up audio recordings.

 #### Finance and market trading 2013 - 2015